 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls appear to be of cavity brick construction with an external finish of render.
-There is external wall insulation installed.
+The property is of cavity block construction.
+The walls have a rendered and timber clad external finish.
+I would make the reasonable assumption that a suitable damp proof course was installed in the property at the time of construction, in line with regulations in place at the time.
+There is a provision of sub floor ventilation.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of uPVC double glazed type.
-There are PVC fascia boards.
+Windows: Double glazed UPVC framed windows units are installed.
+Doors: The access doors are of UPVC double glazed design.
+The fascia boards are formed in UPVC.

 External decorations Visually inspected.
-External decoration has a painted finish.

-Conservatories / porches None.

-Communal areas None.
+The external timbers and wall finishes are painted.
+Conservatories / porches There are no conservatories / porches.
+Communal areas There are no communal areas.

-Garages and permanent outbuildings None.
+Garages and permanent outbuildings Visually inspected.
+There is an integral garden store.
 Outside areas and boundaries Visually inspected.

-There are garden grounds to the front and rear of the property, these being laid out in concrete paving, synthetic grass and timber decking.
-There is a driveway to the front of the property.
-Boundary divisions are marked by timber fencing and masonry walls.
+The property has garden areas to the front and rear.
+The garden areas are surfaced in paving, decking and artificial grass.
+The boundaries are formed in timber fencing and brick walls.

 Ceilings Visually inspected from floor level.
-Ceilings are of plasterboard material.
+The ceilings are of plasterboard.
 Internal walls Visually inspected from floor level.

 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of masonry construction finished in plaster.
-There are tiled and PVC wall finishes.
+The internal walls and partitions are of plasterboard construction.
+There are areas of tiling and laminate panelling.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
-No

-Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
+The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
-The kitchen contains floor and wall mounted storage units.
+The internal doors consist of timber panel and timber-glazed style.
+The facings and skirtings are of timber style.
+The kitchen is fitted with a range of base and wall mounted units.